Hellaro: Box office

 The film had grossed over ₹15 crore in the box office.
 The film had grossed over $1,41,304 (₹1 crore) in overseas market.

 Controversy

 A police complaint under Atrocities Act was filed against the film's producer, director, and writer for use of term Harijan in the film's dialogue.
 According to the complaint Jamnaben Vegda, the term is considered derogatory by the Scheduled Caste people.

 Accolades

-Hellaro was selected as the opening film at the Indian Panorama during the 50th International Film Festival of India (IFFI), held in November 2019 in Goa, where it won a special mention from jury for its "incredible music, colour and choreography."
-It is also nominated for the best debut feature film of a director at the film festival.
-It was also screened at the 19th River-to-River Florence Indian Film Festival held in Italy in December 2019.
-Apart from this Hellaro premiered at numerous Film Festivals like Dhaka International Film Festive 2020, International Film Festival of Bhuvneshwar 2020, and Aurangabad International Film Festival 2020.

 Hellaro won the National Film Award for Best Feature Film at the 66th National Film Awards.
 The thirteen female actresses also won the Special Jury Award for their performances.
 It was the first Gujarati film to win the National Film Award for Best Feature Film.